Convert MD to PDF

 CSS brings your HTML to life with visual styling.

-## Chapter 3: JavaScript Interactivity
+## Chapter 3: JavaScript

 JavaScript adds dynamic behavior to websites.

-Output PDF file (blog-series.pdf) - professional ebook:
+Output PDF file (web-dev-guide.pdf):

-PDF Ebook with:
+Professional PDF ebook with:

-- Cover page with title
+- Title page with book name

 - Chapter headings with consistent styling